Coin Speak: 10 Coin Terms You Need To Know (And They’ll Help You Sound Like A Real Numismatist!)

 This post may contain affiliate links.
 If you buy thru these links, we may earn a commission at no additional cost to you.

-Reading coin books, coin magazines, looking at coin websites, and joining in online coin forums, you probably feel like you’re having to learn a whole new language just to find out more about coins.
+If you’ve been reading any coin books or coin magazines, looking at coin websites, or joining in online coin forums… then you probably feel like you’re having to learn a whole new language just to find out more about your coins!

 When I first started collecting coins almost 20 years ago, I felt the same way.